 CARES Awards 2017

-This year our annual general meeting (AGM) was held at The Village Hotel in Bury on 27 September, with the theme of service excellence in challenging times.
+The first CARES Awards were held during our annual general meeting (AGM) at The Village Hotel in Bury on 27 September 2017.

 Nominations were received for 61 teams across nine categories, with a winner for each being chosen for each.
 An overall winner and a ‘highly commended’ runner-up were then announced at the AGM.

 Meet the winners and click to see the videos: